By: SafeHome.org Research | Published: March 2021

 We surveyed 1,009 people ranging in age from 18 to 88 in order to explore perceptions of neighbor behavior.
 The mean age among respondents was 40.1 with a standard deviation of 12.3 years.
 46% of our respondents identified as female and 53% identified as male; less than 1% were nonbinary.

 Survey data has certain limitations related to self-reporting.
 These limitations include telescoping, exaggeration, and selective memory.
-We didn’t weight our data or statistically test our hypotheses.
+We didn’t weigh our data or statistically test our hypotheses.
 This was a purely exploratory project that examines neighbor behavior.